NYC Honorary Street Names

-Location:Corner of North 6th Street and Berry Street
+Location:Intersection of Wythe Avenue and North 6th Street

-Honoree: Mike Lee (1936-2006) dedicated his personal and business life to improving Williamsburg.
+Honoree: Mike Lee (1936-2006) dedicated his personal life and business life to improving Williamsburg.
 Through his architectural skills, he preserved and maintained many historic buildings.
-He also encouraged local children and seniors to engage in artistic activities.
+He also encouraged local children and seniors throughout the community to engage in artistic activities.